 While the temporary relief of the Kurzarbeit helped usher many German companies through the economic crisis of 2008, this round is showing record numbers of companies signing up to take part of the program.
 These benefits are not intended to last forever and at some point the government will close down the program (the benefits are slated to last until December 2021).
 We can expect that many companies won’t make it through and will close their doors or reduce their workforce, resulting in many more people losing their jobs.

 This is why the current unemployment statistics are hugely skewed.
 Those on Kurzarbeit are counted as still having jobs and as the program continues or ends, we’ll naturally see the numbers go up.
-The longer the lockdown and recession continue, the more businesses will close their doors and the more people will lose their job,

 As such, it’s still true to say that people wanting to come here from somewhere outside the EU will have a seriously hard chance of finding a job.
 Why would employers recruit internally when the position can be filled by someone already here, especially when the country is plagued with record employment and a high number of people on social assistance (at levels not seen since German reunification)?
-People already living within the EU can easily relocate to Berlin, but their job search will still likely not be an easy one.
+Although people already living within the EU can easily relocate to Berlin, their job search will still likely not be an easy one.

 With time (maybe not even that much time?) the situation will surely change as the economy starts gaining traction once more.
 It’s said by some like media outlet DW that Germany is poised to recover faster than most countries, seconded also by the New York Times, and just as before Coronavirus, they’ll require skilled workers more than ever.